-SARS-CoV-2 virus is primarily spread person to person by aerosols of droplets from airways, such as through coughing and sneezing.
-Being in a poorly ventilated space, in close proximity of someone who is infected and being exposed for several minutes increases the risk of being infected.
-Singing and loud conversation can increase spread from infected people.
-As new variants of the virus spread, they have become increasingly more infectiousness and more transmissible.
+Being in a poorly ventilated space, in close proximity to someone with COVID-19, for a long period of time increases the risk of being infected.
+As new variants of the virus have emerged, they have become increasingly more infectious and transmissible.

-Health care workers exposed to patients with high viral loads are at increased risk of severe COVID-19 disease if not adequately protected by personal protective equipment and vaccinated.
+Health care workers exposed to patients with high viral loads are at increased risk of COVID-19 infection if not adequately protected by personal protective equipment and vaccinated.